Sankey diagrams - a definition:

-Sankey diagrams are a great alternative to a common flow chart, especially when visualizing energy, cost or material flows.
+They are a great alternative to common flow or bar & pie charts.

 They are gaining popularity in energy management, facility management, process engineering and process control and many other kinds of data visualization.

-They draw the attention to the largest flows in the system.
+Thus Sankey diagrams draw the attention to the largest entries in the system.

 In comparison to conventional bar or pie charts and even flow charts, they are more suitable for visualizing energy or material flows:

-- The width of the arrows is proportional to the material and energy flow quantity displayed.
-The larger the width of an arrow, the larger the material or energy flow.
+- The width of the arrows is proportional to the flow quantity: the larger the width of an arrow, the larger the material or energy flow.
 The viewer's focus is drawn to the most significant flows.

-- The arrows show flows from one node (e.g. stock, process, machines) to another node.
-This fact makes them ideal for production systems or for value chains.
-This can not achieved using standard tables (e.g. Excel) or pie or bar charts.
+- The arrows show flows from one node to another node: this fact makes them ideal for production systems or for value chains, as this can not achieved using standard tables (e.g. Excel) or pie or bar charts.

 Sankey diagrams are named after the Irish engineer Captain Matthew H.R.
 Sankey (1853-1925)